Jishnu-jithu/text-editor-addons/README.md

-# Textify - Blender Text Editor Addons
+# Blender Text Editor Addons

 Welcome to the collection of Blender addons designed to enhance your coding experience.
 These addons have been developed with a focus on improving efficiency and providing a more streamlined workflow in the Blender Text Editor.